NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/scripts.md

 In this script, we've added an `if` statement to check if the `rocketName` is not `undefined`.
 If it is not `undefined`, we proceed with deploying the `Apollo` module; otherwise, we log a message to the console indicating that the deployment has been skipped.
 You can run this script using the same command as before.

-By combining Ignition with Hardhat scripts, you can perform advanced deployment operations that are not possible within an Ignition module alone.
+By combining Hardhat Ignition with Hardhat scripts, you can perform advanced deployment operations that are not possible within an Ignition module alone.
 These are just a few examples of what you can achieve with this powerful combination.
 Feel free to experiment further and explore the possibilities!